Kit No. 72015

 Comments: Hard plastic, engraved panel lines, basic cockpit, vacuform canopy, some scratchbuilding or kit-bashing skill required

 Long before the McDonnell F-4 Phantom II contested the skies over Southeast Asia, there was another Phantom, ordered into production during World War II.
-It was a small, straight-winged single-seat jet fighter, built for the Navy when jet propulsion was still relatively new.
-It was anything but supersonic, with a top speed in level flight of just 479 mph.
-It entered service with the U.S. Navy in the summer of 1947, just a few months before Chuck Yeager broke the sound barrier in the Bell X-1.
-It had four machine guns as its main armament and pre-dated the appearance of reliable air-to-air missiles.
-The first Phantom, progenitor of its more well-known namesake of the Vietnam era, was the U.S. Navy's very first jet fighter and it too was built by McDonnell Aircraft.
-It flew for the first time just three months before the death of President Franklin D. Roosevelt.
+It was a small, straight-winged single-seater, built for the Navy when jet propulsion was still relatively new.
+It was anything but supersonic, with a top speed in level flight of 479 mph, and entered service with the U.S. Navy in the summer of 1947, just a few months before Chuck Yeager broke the sound barrier in the Bell X-1.
+It had four .50 caliber machine guns as its main armament and pre-dated the appearance of reliable air-to-air missiles.
+The first Phantom, progenitor of its more well-known namesake of the Vietnam era, was the U.S. Navy’s very first jet fighter and it too was built by McDonnell Aircraft.
+It took its maiden flight just three months before the death of President Franklin D. Roosevelt.

 In August 1943 the U.S. Navy tasked the relatively new McDonnell Aircraft Corporation with designing a carrier-based jet fighter.
 At the time, McDonnell was only four years old and had mainly built components of aircraft for other manufacturers, but it was a logical choice in that the manufacturing operations of other major companies like Boeing, North American, and Grumman were straining to meet the demand for their aircraft due to the war effort.
 The result not only gave the Navy its first jet fighter, but it set the stage for McDonnell to become one of the world’s leading combat aircraft manufacturers.